Phil Mitchell: Storylines

 Phil and Dan's friendship soon ends after Dan tells the police about a motor scam Phil was involved in and Phil cons Dan into signing the pub over to Peggy.
 Phil is unsupportive when his girlfriend, Lisa, has a miscarriage and he starts domestically abusing her by getting her sacked from her job and insists she stays at home.
 This makes her dependent on him so he moves on to her best friend, Mel Healy (Tamzin Outhwaite).
 Lisa is paranoid that Phil is having an affair and accuses Mel of being his other woman, which she is not, at that point.
 However, Mel is upset by Lisa's accusation and Phil comforts her, leading to a one-night stand.
-Mel, however, realizes it was a mistake and reconciles with Steve Owen (Martin Kemp), making Phil jealous.
-Lisa decides that a baby will improve their relationship so stops taking contraceptive pills but Phil wants Lisa to leave him, not get pregnant, so he admits to Lisa that he and Mel slept together.

-In early 2001, Lisa leaves, keeping quiet about her pregnancy, so when Mark Fowler (Todd Carty) suggests they tell people that the baby is his, Lisa agrees.
-Phil now has many enemies: Lisa; Steve, who also knows about Mel and Phil's one night stand; Ian, who Phil bullies mercilessly; Mark, who wants to avenge Lisa; and Dan, who is back in Walford after many months away.
+Mel, however, realises it was a mistake and reconciles with his sworn enemy Steve Owen (Martin Kemp), making Phil jealous.
+The day before the wedding, Steve finds out that about Mel's one-night stand with Phil after overhearing the pair talk about it.
+Elsewhere, Lisa decides that a baby will improve their relationship so stops taking contraceptive pills.
+But Phil wants Lisa to leave him, not get pregnant, and so admits to Lisa that he and Mel slept together.
+Lisa is heartbroken and decides to keep quiet about her pregnancy, but not before telling her lover Mark Fowler (Todd Carty) about it; Mark, who has grown to resent Phil for his abusive treatment of Lisa, suggests they tell people that the baby is his and she agrees.
+Mel soon becomes outraged by Phil's volatile behaviour, such as his treatment of Lisa and Ian after refusing to help the latter when he undergoes financial bankruptcy.

-On Steve and Mel's wedding night in March 2001, Phil is shot and collapses in a pool of blood.
+On 1st March 2001, the day of Steve and Mel's wedding, Phil has created many enemies around him; Lisa, Steve, Mark, Ian, and Dan.
+Later on that night, Phil is shot and collapses in a pool of blood.
 Steve is the prime suspect and is arrested, but Phil – knowing Steve is innocent – confronts the real culprit, Lisa, weeks later after he is discharged from hospital.
 Realizing he drove her to it, Phil gradually forgives Lisa and instead decides to frame Dan upon learning that he has been extorting money from his godson Jamie (Jack Ryder) – whom Phil had taken under his wing to spare him from being further abused by his legal guardian and uncle, Billy (Perry Fenwick).
 His plan come to fruition when Phil contacts Dan's former crime boss, Ritchie Stringer (Gareth Hunt), and together to pair conspire to incriminate Dan for the shooting; with Ritchie giving Dan the same gun that Lisa used to shoot Phil.
 Unaware that he is being set up, Dan holds Phil at gunpoint – demanding money until he is arrested for attempted murder.